Kilifi North Constituency

 Kilifi North Constituency is an electoral constituency in Kenya.
 It is one of seven constituencies in Kilifi County.
-It came to be from the former Bahari Constituency which was split into two by the IEBC Act.
+It was part of the former Bahari Constituency which was split into two by the IEBC Act.` It is also the administrative headquarters for Kilifi county and home to the only university in the county, Pwani University.
+It has a population of 178,824 people according to the 2019 census report.